 Above is a popular illustration by Henrik Kniberg about the process of delivering usable products.

-The image above illustrates that one key to a successful build is to aim for a usable product at each stage, though it may be very different from the finished product.
+The image above illustrates that one key to a successful build is to aim for a usable product at each stage of a product implementation process, though it may be very different from the finished product.

 As Kniberg illustrates, if the desire and end goal is to build a car, first it’s necessary to assess a car’s functionality and use.
 What is a car’s primary purpose and core function?
 To transport people from point A to B safely and quickly.